bwart-mkto/scrum-team-griffin-site/docs/about_narwhal.md

 Scrum is a framework used to develop software.
 The scrum team consists of a product owner, a scrum master, and a development team.

 ## Team use of scrum
-Our team utilized scrum to generate the griffin-specific site, along with the aggregated zoo website.
+Our team utilized scrum to generate the narwhal-specific site, along with the aggregated zoo website.

 {% include footer.md %}